On The Convergence of Euler Discretization of Finite-Time Convergent Gradient Flows: Abstract

 \section{Abstract}

-In this paper, we investigate in the context of deep neural networks, the performance of several discretization algorithms for two first-order finite-time optimization flows.
-These flows are, namely, the rescaled-gradient flow (RGF) and the signed-gradient flow (SGF), and consist of non-Lipscthiz or discontinuous dynamical systems that converge locally in finite time to the minima of gradient-dominated functions.
-We introduce three discretization methods for these first-order finite-time flows, and provide convergence guarantees.
-We then apply the proposed algorithms in training neural networks and empirically test their performances on three standard datasets, namely, CIFAR10, SVHN, and MNIST.
-Our results show that our schemes demonstrate faster convergences against standard optimization alternatives, while achieving equivalent or better accuracy.
+In this study, we investigate the performance of two novel first-order optimization algorithms, namely the rescaled-gradient flow (RGF) and the signed-gradient flow (SGF).
+These algorithms are derived from the forward Euler discretization of finite-time convergent flows, comprised of non-Lipschitz dynamical systems, which locally converge to the minima of gradient-dominated functions.
+We first characterize the closeness between the continuous flows and the discretizations, then we proceed to present (linear) convergence guarantees of the discrete algorithms (in the general and the stochastic case).
+Furthermore, in cases where problem parameters remain unknown or exhibit non-uniformity, we further integrate the line-search strategy with RGF/SGF and provide convergence analysis in this setting.
+We then apply the proposed algorithms to academic examples and deep neural network training, our results show that our schemes demonstrate faster convergences against standard optimization alternatives.